Toys R Us to open new ‘interactive’ two-story store - NewsBreak

 If you’re ready to plan your trip to the new store, you won’t have to wait long.
 WHP Global notes the new store will open in mid-December.
 This is the first standalone flagship store returning to the U.S.

 In August, Macy’s and Toys R Us announced a partnership bringing the toy retailer to 400 Macy’s stores nationwide in 2022.
-You can also shop the partnership online at macys.com/toysrus .House from ‘Home Alone’ available for one-night stay
+You can also shop the partnership online at macys.com/toysrus .House from ‘Home Alone’ available to rent for one night only

 Toys R Us currently has over 900 stores and e-commerce sites throughout 25 countries outside of the U.S., according to Yehuda Shmidman, Chairman and CEO of WHP Global and Toys R Us.
 WHP Global, a New York-based brand management firm, acquired a controlling stake in Tru Kids, the parent company of Toys R Us and Babies R Us brands, in early 2021.